Tuck · Comparisons · Tuck vs Baby Camera - Baby Monitor

 Verdict

 C2M's Baby Camera is the most architecturally honest privacy-first baby monitor on the App Store today — free, no accounts, no cloud, no data collection, local-LAN only.
 If those constraints describe your ideal product, it's hard to beat.
-Tuck is built on the same privacy-first base but adds the layers C2M deliberately leaves off: two-way talk, alerts, AI captions, generative lullabies, voice cloning, and a Bluetooth fallback that keeps working when Wi-Fi doesn't.
+Tuck is built on a similar privacy-aware base but adds the layers C2M deliberately leaves off: two-way talk, alerts, AI captions, curated lullabies, free family viewers, and a Bluetooth fallback that keeps working when Wi-Fi doesn't.
 Different scope, similar values.
 C2M wins on minimalism and pure local-only purity.
-Tuck wins if you want the privacy posture and the modern AI-monitor feature set in the same app.
+Tuck wins if you want a privacy-aware posture and the modern AI-monitor feature set in the same app.

 Looking for alternatives to Baby Camera - Baby Monitor in general (not just Tuck)?
 See Best Baby Camera - Baby Monitor alternatives in 2026 — five to six honest picks ranked by fit.